balena-io/docs/pages/runtime/resin-base-images.md

 ### Introduction

-For each architecture supported by Resin, there are bare-bones base images which is a minimal variant of Linux distributions (currently we support Debian, Alpine Linux and Fedora).
+For each architecture supported by Resin, there are bare-bones base images, which are minimal variants of Linux distributions (currently we support Debian, Alpine Linux and Fedora).
 On top of the architecture-based images, we build specific base images for each supported device.
 The below table will describe full description with details about pre-installed packages on each base images.

 | Image | Description | Installed Packages | Available Tag |
 |:-----------|:------------|:------------|:------------|